SSAgov/ANDI/readme.md

 # ANDI - Accessible Name and Description Inspector

- # ANDI - Accessible Name and Description Inspector

- ANDI is a web accessibility inspection tool.
+ANDI is a web accessibility testing tool.

 ## What does ANDI do?
 1. Automatically detects accessibility issues